city72/city-72/README.md

  $ heroku config:set EMAIL_REDIRECT_HOST=YOURAPPNAME.herokuapp.com
 ```

 This variable, configures the domain to be used within the emails sent from your application.
 You should configure it to use the domain you have.

 #### Configure the admin data

-Change the following first lines in the db/seeds.rb file
+Uncomment the following lines in the file `db/seeds.rb`, and fill them with the desired email & password for the admin account

-    adminEmail = 'YOUR MAIL'
+    # admin_email = 'YOUR MAIL'
-    adminPassword = 'YOUR PASSWORD'
+    # admin_password = 'YOUR PASSWORD'

 This is done to setup the email and credentials used to enter the administration CMS of your application.